misiektoja/spotify_monitor/README.md

 ```

 Edit the `spotify_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

+**New in v2.6:** The configuration file includes options to enable/disable music service URLs (Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.
+You can also configure crossfade detection thresholds and the number of recent songs to include in inactivity emails.

 <a id="spotify-access-token-source"></a>
 ### Spotify access token source